0x000NULL/StrideSync/docs/user-guides/run-tracking.md

 # Run Tracking Guide

-Learn how to track your runs and analyze your performance with StrideSync.
+Learn how to track your runs and analyze your performance with Stride Keeper.

 ## Starting a Run